torreyma/intro-2-qgis/Presentation-notes_Mark-Torrey_intro-2-QGIS.md

 * *OK, now let's take a look at the spreadsheet view of the data*
 1. Without changing your selection, right-click on the *NYC-CDs_PM25* layer in the "Layers" panel on the left and And select \boxed{Open Attribute Table}
     * The Attribute Table will open in a new window --- this is the spreadsheet table view of the data for that layer in the map window
-* Notice the selected rows: each row represents one of the community districts on the map, so you can hold down Ctrl and right-click the row number to select or unselect a community district there there too.
+* Notice the selected rows: each row represents one of the community districts on the map, so you can hold down Ctrl and right-click the row number to select or unselect a community district there too.
 (Notice the selection changes on the map at the same time.)
 2. Look at the column names at the top.
 Notice we have columns with the CD names, and information about the pollution levels in each CD as well as some other data.
 3. You can close the Attribute Table window.